Ganale Doria River

 The river Ganale was renamed Ganale Doria by the Italian explorer Vittorio Bottego after the Italian biologist Giacomo Doria.

-The Genale Doria is historically important because it served as the boundary between Sidamo and Bale Provinces.
-The confluence of the Ganale Doria with the Dawa is notable as the starting point for the boundary between Ethiopia and Kenya to the west, and the starting point for the boundary between Ethiopia and Somalia to the east.
-The Battle of Genale Doria was fought to the south of its course.
+The Ganale Doria is historically important because it served as the boundary between Sidamo and Bale Provinces.
+The confluence of the Ganale Doria with the Dawa is notable as the former starting point for the boundary between Ethiopia and Kenya to the west, and the starting point for the boundary between Ethiopia and Somalia to the east.
+In 1936, the Battle of Ganale Doria was fought to the south of the river's course.